This section mainly covers characteristics that are protected in the Equality Act.

 - Please see the Equal Opportunities Data page for files to download.

-Anonymous data for Course Centres
+Anonymous data for courses

 We use the information you give to produce national data for all applicants and successful applicants, and for all applications and short-listed applications.
-We also produce data for each course centre for their applicants, their short-listed applicants and their successful applicants.
-We send each course centre their set of data and the national set of data after selection is complete.
+We also produce data for each course for their applicants, their short-listed applicants and their successful applicants.
+We send each course their set of data and the national set of data after selection is complete.

-Course centres may use this data:
+Courses may use this data:

 - for audit, research and service enhancement;